 In the 1970s, under Coach Yosinoff, Emmanuel became the first women's college basketball team to be ranked nationally as well as in the top 5 in New England.
 In the 2000-2001 season, he led the Emmanuel Saints to its first trip to the NCAA Final Four -- making him the first coach in Boston to make the basketball Final Four, in any category (men's or women's, Division I, II or III).
 Under Coach Yosinoff's direction, the team posted a school record 28-4 season, became GNAC regular season and tournament champions, NCAA Northeast/East Sectional Champions, NCAA Northeast/East Regional Champions, and NCAA Final Four Semi-Finalists.
 The Saints were also voted ECAC Division III Team of the Year.
 Coach Yosinoff's peers named him GNAC 2000-2001 Women's Basketball Coach of the Year.

 A 1970 graduate of the University of Rhode Island, Andy holds a Bachelor of Arts degree in physical education; he also earned his Master's degree in physical education from Miami University in Oxford, Ohio.
 As a senior, Andy held the #1 singles position on the men's varsity tennis team and won the Yankee Conference Tennis Championship.
-He is a member of the United States Professional Tennis Association.
+He was inducted into the URI Hall of Fame as a member of the Class of 2013.
+He is also a member of the United States Professional Tennis Association.